Unikraft Code Review Process

 A screenshot from a PR showing the [unikraft-bot](https://github.com/unikraft-bot) automatically assigning a reviewer and a maintainer to a PR.

-Automated request for review and sheppard assignment: A screenshot from a PR showing the unikraft-bot automatically assigning a reviewer and a maintainer to a PR.
+Automated request for review and sheppard assignmentA screenshot from a PR showing the unikraft-bot automatically assigning a reviewer and a maintainer to a PR.

-An screenshot of a summary from the automatic checkpatch performed on a new PR.
-This particular checkpatch looks good!
+An screenshot of a summary from the automatic checkpatch performed on a new PR, this particular checkpatch looks good!

-Automated checkpatch: An screenshot of a summary from the automatic checkpatch performed on a new PR.
-This particular checkpatch looks good!
+Automated checkpatchAn screenshot of a summary from the automatic checkpatch performed on a new PR, this particular checkpatch looks good!

 If the checkpatch has at all failed, the comment from unikraft-bot will provide a truncated summary.
 In this case, the PR must be rebased with changes which meet the requirements of the checkpatch.
-For new contributors, please run the checkpatch.pl program before creating the PR to streamline the review process.
+For new contributors, please run the checkpatch.uk program before creating the PR to streamline the review process.
 A reviewer will typically request for a rebase with the recommendations from the checkpatch before continuing with their review.

 Every PR has all the targets of the helloworld application built aganst it ontop of the `staging` branch of the Unikraft core repository.

-Automated unikernel builds: Every PR has all the targets of the helloworld application built aganst it ontop of the staging branch of the Unikraft core repository.
+Automated unikernel buildsEvery PR has all the targets of the helloworld application built aganst it ontop of the `staging` branch of the Unikraft core repository.

-5. At this point it is up to the reviewer to comb through the requested change to the repository.
+1. At this point it is up to the reviewer to comb through the requested change to the repository.
 This can be, for example, accomplished by testing the changes locally with kraft and by checking out the PR using the Github CLI in the relevant directory of a fresh clone of related Unikraft repositories at the staging branch:

 If the PR is a change to the Unikraft core repository, then you can simply update the branch of the local clone from the initialization step detailed above: